Riky Rick

-Rikhado Muziwendlovu Makhado (20 July 1987 – 23 February 2022), known professionally as Riky Rick, was a South African rapper, singer, songwriter, record producer and entrepreneur.
+Rikhado Makhado (20 July 1987 – 23 February 2022), known professionally as Riky Rick, was a South African rapper, singer, songwriter, record producer and entrepreneur.
 He was also the founder and owner of record label Cotton Club Records and a member of Boyz N Bucks and he's well known for his hit song Boss Zonke from his album Family Values.

 He came into the limelight between 2009 and 2010, when he dropped mixtapes such as The Comeback Kid and Last Summer with Da L.E.S.

 Life and career

 19872014: Early life and early career

-Rikhado Chifaro Makhado was born on 20 July 1987.
+Rikhado Muziwendlovu Makhado was born on 20 July 1987.
 He was raised in KwaMashu township near Durban, Natal.
 His childhood friends described him as a creative individual who was entrepreneurial, kind and artistically gifted, even at a young age.

-Makhado's music career actually began at a recording studio session with Bongani Fassie.
+Makhado's music career actually began at a recording studio session with Bongani Fassie, son of the "African queen of Afropop" Brenda Fassie.
 It was by Fassie's side that Makhado was inspired to make his own music.
 That is when he released his first single "Barbershop" featuring Da L.E.S.